mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So whoever you are, if you live a real life just like this, people can accept something [about] how important human life is from you.
 Not from ... the right side, left side, back side; [from the] seamless form of your existence, which you have taken care of.

 For instance, when my teacher was alive, I really didn’t understand his way and his life, Zen Buddhism, et cetera.
 Even though he kept silent, or even though he said something – one word, saying, “get up”: “When the people get up, why don’t you get up?” – at that time I got the big experience, but still I didn’t appreciate this.
-Because [of] human speculation: always looking at the front, trying to understand logically and theoretically.
-If you don’t understand, it’s very hard for us to accept.
+[This is] because [of] human speculation: always looking at the front, trying to understand logically and theoretically.
+If you don’t understand [logically], it’s very hard for us to accept.

-If you don’t want to accept, that’s okay, it depends on you, that’s up to you.
+If you don’t want to accept, that’s okay – it depends on you, that’s up to you.
 But you cannot always do it in that way.
-If you take care of your life just like [that], you become a very small scale human being, [isolated] from the people.
+If you take care of your life just like [that], you become a very small scale human being, [isolated] from people.
 And [then] people don’t understand you, people don’t respect you.
 So very naturally you are isolated from people, because you cannot live in peace and harmony with all sentient beings.

 So then finally you have self-doubt.
 Self-doubt means [you think], “I am stupid.”
 You’re not stupid, but a certain big doubt comes up.